ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/anemia_impairment/index.rst

 .. note::

-  GBD 2019 used a different threshold for the neonatal period than the rest of the <5 age group, although there are not any internatioanl guidelines on appropriate thresholds of anemia in neonates.
+  GBD 2019 used a different threshold for the neonatal period than the rest of the <5 age group, although there are not any international guidelines on appropriate thresholds of anemia in neonates.
 The thresholds chosen were "a blend" of those recommended by the WHO for 6 to 59 months and the higher hemoglobin levels typically seen in newborns.

 Once severity-specific anemia prevalence is estimated, years lived with disability due to anemia can be estimated using the following severity-specific disability weights.
 NOTE: the anemia impairment is a YLD-only impairment and anemia is not considered a direct cause of death in GBD 2019.